TrintinAffleck/SQL-Tool/README.md

 #How to use?
 Its pretty simple the program will ask you for the server,database,authentication of the database you want to connect to.
 If it is a trusted authentication (Enter either Windows, Windows Authentication or Trusted Connection).
+This application as far as I know only works with mssql as I have not tested on other sql databases.

 #Things I learned from this project.
 Dev environments